Department of Curriculum and Instruction

 BILG 3321.
 Literacy Instruction for Emergent Bilingual Students EC-6.

-This course provides critical analysis and application of current reading and writing methods and materials with a focus on theories associated with literacy/biliteracy development and methodologies for emergent bilinguals.
-The course is taught in Spanish and English.
+This course focuses on the review, historical analysis, and application of reading and writing methods and materials in bilingual elementary classrooms, in both English and Spanish.
+Emphasis is placed on examining literacy theories associated with biliteracy development and methodologies for teaching emergent bilingual children.
+Students evaluate current reading programs and design strategies for biliteracy development.
 As this is part of a multi-course, field-based experience, students must apply in advance for placement and meet program-specific prerequisite and corequisite coursework requirements.
 Prerequisite: Admittance to Educator Preparation Program and 2.75 Overall GPA and Departmental Approval.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Grade Mode: Standard Letter